 The same is the case with coffee makers.
 You wash the carafe and the obvious parts but it needs a deeper clean up.
 Moreover, you cannot really afford to overlook this need because it is something that comes in contact with what goes inside your body.

 It is important not just for hygiene but taste as well.
 But, cleaning a coffee maker is not tough at all and can be done with easily available ingredients.
-So, today, we will see how to clean a coffeemaker with Vinegar.
+So, today, we will see how to clean coffee machine with Vinegar.

 With time it forms a layer that not only reduces efficiency but also distorts the coffee taste.
 So, one day you may get your coffee and exclaim at how bitter it tastes.